-Summer Research Internship for Undergraduates: MAR 499
+SMAST Spring & Summer Research Internships for Undergraduates: MAR 499

 The goals of the internship are to provide undergraduates with hands-on research experiences in marine science in the lab and/or field and to engage students who may have an interest in pursuing a graduate degree and professional career in oceanography.
+Please see below for a list of current opportunities.

-- Integrated ocean observations, numerical modeling and analysis
+- Integrated ocean observations, numerical modeling, and analysis

 - Oceanographic remote sensing